 Some Electronic Cigarettes May Increase Health Risks

-BUFFALO, N.Y. — High-voltage electronic cigarettes (e-cigarettes) may expose users to increased levels of toxic chemicals, including formaldehyde and acetaldehyde, according to research led by Maciej Goniewicz, PhD, PharmD, a researcher in the Department of Health Behavior at Roswell Park Cancer Institute (RPCI).
+BUFFALO, N.Y. — High-voltage electronic cigarettes (e-cigarettes) may expose users to increased levels of toxic chemicals, including formaldehyde and acetaldehyde, according to research led by Maciej Goniewicz, PhD, PharmD, a researcher in the Department of Health Behavior at Roswell Park Comprehensive Cancer Center (Roswell Park).
 The study was published online today by Nicotine and Tobacco Research, a peer-reviewed journal.

 E-cigarettes are battery-operated devices in which heat is applied to a liquid solution (e-liquid) filled with nicotine, flavors and other chemicals.
 The user then inhales the resulting vapor.
 The e-liquid is primarily composed of glycerin (VG) and propylene glycol (PG).